Pushing apps with sidecar processes

 cf push sidecar-dependent-app

-After you push the app, you can further explore it in View the processes running in the container and View the web URL and app logs.
+After you push the app, you can further explore it as described in the sections below:

 To view the app and sidecar process running in the container: